 Your thesis statement is the main point of your paper and should address the paper topic assigned by your instructor.

-Second, provide a thesis statement.
-Your thesis statement is the main point of your paper and should address the paper topic assigned by your instructor.
 Make sure your thesis statement is clear, specific, declarative, and on-topic.
 You should be able to provide the thesis statement in one or two sentences (most instructors prefer one, concise sentence) for a fairly short paper (about 1-8 pages).
 It is usually best stated at the end of your introduction section (the end of the first paragraph if your introduction section is only a single paragraph in length).

 The body section should consist of at least several paragraphs where you will provide support for your thesis statement in the form of reasons, evidence, arguments, justification, and so on.
 That is, you have something you want to communicate or argue for (your thesis) and here is your chance to explain it in detail, support it, and defend it.

 The summary section (often misleadingly called a “conclusion”) is a short recap of what you have said in the essay.
 You might want to provide a slightly different version of your thesis statement as the first sentence of this paragraph and then provide a few sentences that sum up what the body section said in support of the thesis statement.
 The summary section should be only one paragraph long for a short paper, but can be longer for longer papers.
-(Some instructors even think that summary sections are unnecessary for short papers.)
+(Some instructors, like me, even think that summary sections are unnecessary for short papers.)

 1. Think & Discuss

 Familiarize yourself with the material before you begin writing.
 You won’t be able to write much if you don’t have anything to put on the page.
 Think about your paper topic as soon as you get the paper assignment prompt from your instructor.
 This can be facilitated in a number of ways.
 A great way is to discuss the issue with your instructor or teaching assistant.
-Also, try talking about it to a friend or family member.
+You can even try talking about it to a friend or family member.

 2. Rough Drafts & Editing

-Also, don’t be afraid to just type without thinking too much about whether it’s good.
+Also, don’t be afraid to just type without thinking too much about whether it’s any good.
 You can always go back and edit it.
-Many people find it best to just sit down and write a bunch without much reflection.
+Many people find it best to just sit down and write a lot without much reflection.
 Just make sure you have enough time to go back and edit.

 Once you have a final draft ready, have someone read it to look for errors and provide feedback.
 Many instructors encourage students to turn in early drafts to them for comments.
 Just be sure to check and see if your instructor allows you to do so.